BAsh2365/E2E_Databricks_Data_Project_With_Vaccination_Data/README.md

 - If I were to expand this project into multiple countries/regions that have COVID data in multiple places/formats, I could make use of tools like Dagster/Apache Airflow to organize and orchestrate the data into databricks with scheduled workflows and conditions (layered architecture explanation article here: https://dagster.io/blog/unlocking-the-full-value-of-your-databricks).

-- Using AutoLoader for larger fole uploads in a real world production environment.
+- Using AutoLoader for larger file uploads in a real world production environment.

 **With that being said, for my first E2E Data project in Databricks, this was a lot of fun!
 Continuing to learn as I go along :).
 This is just the beginning.
 If you have any pointers/feedback, or suggestions, please let me know!**